-We want to make sure that reviews posted on Trustpilot reflect the genuine buying or service experiences of real customers.
-That's why we have a few rules about when you're eligible to write a review.
+Useful reviews reflect genuine buying or service experiences had by real people.
+That's why we have rules about who's eligible to write a review on Trustpilot.

 When can you write a review?